jentery/506v3/index.md

 No experience with games or media is expected for this seminar, and you won't need access to a gaming computer or console.
 You will need access to the internet and a computer, though.
 For your player story, you will also need to play at least one game or interactive fiction, and to document that process in some way.
 More on that in a second.

 I am not asking you to acquire any books for this seminar, either.
-I will instead distribute a course reader comprised of screen-readable PDFs, which you may choose to print.
+I will instead distribute a course reader of screen-readable PDFs, which you may choose to print.
 If a PDF in that course reader is not accessible or searchable, then please let me know.
 I'll fix and redistribute it.

 To recap, then, you don't need to buy any books or games for this seminar, but you will need access to:
 * The internet,